 Before booking tours, it is a good idea to research various companies and seek out reviews and recommendations to ensure that you go with a legitimate company.
 This will help you avoid scams and ensure that you have the best experience possible.

-Some tour companies will accept both card and cash, while others will only accept cash.
-If you have a group, it never hurts to ask about a group discount.
+Some tour companies will accept both card and cash when paying for the tour, while others will only accept cash.

 Money